n0ctu/LEDs-get-crazy/README.md

 # LEDs-get-crazy
-A Python program for Raspberry Pi and other SBCs to easily manage and interact with LED strips or LED matrices locally or over a network, configurable using yaml.
+A tiny python program for Raspberry Pi and other SBCs to easily manage and interact with LED strips or LED matrices locally or over a network, configurable using yaml.

 ## Idea/Concept

-This repository is the heart of the project as it contains a UDP/Neopixel interface that provides a neat abstraction between the hardware (or the Neopixel library) and various other software components.
+This is a minimalistic UDP/Neopixel interface that allows other programs or devices to control LED strips/matrices by simply sending byte arrays over UDP.

-It can be used to manage one or more LED strips or LED matrices and patch them together to create a single, bigger canvas.
-But you can use it with a single LED strip or matrix as well.
-Other programs then just need to know about the simple protocol and about the total size of the canvas to interact with the LEDs.
-It supports rate limiting and automatic buffer-flushing to reduce the load on the SBC even when there's a lot of traffic incoming (\*cough\* at a hacker conference, for example).
+Additionally, it can be used to manage one or more LED strips or LED matrices and patch them together to create a single, bigger canvas.
+Other programs only need to know about the the total size of the canvas to interact with the LEDs.
+It does some rate limiting and automatic buffer-flushing to reduce the load on the SBC even when there's a lot of traffic incoming (\*cough\* at a hacker conference, for example).

 ### Protocol

-The protocol couldn't be simpler.
-The UDP interface listens on a port (default 54321) and expects byte arrays.
+The protocol is really simple.
+The UDP interface listens on a port (default 54321) and waits for datagrams consisting of byte arrays.
 Each three bytes represent a single pixel (RGB).
 To illuminate the first pixel in red, simply send a UDP datagram consisting of `\xff\x00\x00`.
+Send more bytes to illuminate more pixels.

 ## Requirements

+- Tested on Raspberry Pi 4 Model B
-- Linux operating system with **systemd** (tested on Raspbian, Bullseye and Bookworm)
+- Linux operating system with systemd (tested on Raspbian, Bullseye, Bookworm and Trixie)
-- Python >= 3.7.0
+- Tested with Python >= 3.7.0

 ## Installation

 1. Customize `config.yaml` to your needs.
 The file contains a few comments to help you get started.
 Also there's a fully-fledged example in `config.full-example.yaml`.
-2. Simply run `sudo ./setup-systemd.sh` to install all the requirements needed and setup the systemd service.
+2. Simply run `./setup.sh` (no sudo) to install all the requirements needed and optionally setup a systemd service when asked.
 3. The service will immediately be started if the configuration is valid.
 You can check the status using `systemctl status ledsgc`.
+If you didn't setup a systemd service, simply run `sudo ./start-interface.sh` to start the program.
 4. Send some UDP data to `127.0.0.1:54321`!

 ## Usage